 Astronomy groups are also great if you don’t have any tools for stargazing.
 Many astronomy organizations host star parties, in which amateur astronomers gather with their telescopes to look at the stars.
 These can last from one night to one week and are super fun!
 Usually, star parties are open to the public, so if you want some time with a telescope, there’s no reason not to go.
 In my experience, star parties are a great way to get your toes wet with astronomy.

 Lastly, astronomy organizations provide a community.
 Astronomy is better when it can be shared, and these organizations are created for that sole purpose.
 When you join an astronomy group, you open the doors to mentors, friends, and colleagues.
 An added bonus is that these groups often organize trips and events!
 What’s more fun than driving out to see an eclipse or to visit a dark-sky park with your friends?
 It’s not going by yourself, that’s for sure.

 You might be thinking, “Gee, Katherine, this is great!
 But where on Earth am I going to find one of these organizations?”
-Well lucky for you, there are astronomy organizations in all fifty states (excluding DC, sorry folks) and thirty in Pennsylvania alone!
-I myself am a member of the Amateur Astronomy Association of Pittsburgh and the Astronomy Club here at Penn State.
+Well lucky for you, there are astronomy organizations in all fifty states (excluding DC, sorry folks) and thirty in Pennsylvania alone (including Penn State)!
+I myself am a member of the Amateur Astronomy Association of Pittsburgh.

 For my fellow Penn Staters- if you want to get started right away, every Friday the telescopes on the roof of Davey Laboratory are open to the public!